Will My GPU Fit My Case?

 GPU Length

 Most GPUs range from 6 to 12 inches in length.
-Measure the space inside your case from the PCIe slot to any obstructions, like drive bays or fans.
-For example, the NVIDIA GeForce RTX 3080 is about 11.2 inches long, so ensure your case can accommodate it.
+To determine if your GPU will fit, measure the available space in your case from the PCIe slot to any obstructions, like drive bays.
+For example, a popular GPU like the NVIDIA GeForce RTX 3080 is about 11.2 inches long, so ensure your case can accommodate it.

 Slot Width